foo123/prism-grammar/README.md

 var xml_mode = PrismGrammar.getMode( xml_grammar );

-// output escaped html code, to work properly (Prism.version 1.2.0+) xml_mode.ecapeHtml = true;
+// output escaped html code, to work properly (Prism.version 1.2.0+) xml_mode.escapeHtml = true;

-// 3. use it with Prism for css language xml_mode.hook( Prism, "xml" );
+// 3. use it with Prism for
+xml_mode.hook( Prism, "xml" );

 // mode can be unhooked also